top of page

 Derech

-The meaning of DERECH is a path, or a road, and specifically "the place we are stepping into", a central concept in many Eastern philosophies and martial arts, and notably, the Dao/Tao concept.
-With "Do" in Japanese meaning "way", "Karate Derech" resonates the concept of Karate-do, the way of Karate, and combines Karate and Krav Maga.
-Importantly, it prioritizes the morals and ethics of the Budo spirit.
-This approach resonates with the integration approach of Shito-ryu Karate and combines open and respectful investigation of knowledge from different sources while keeping traditional ethical values as its core.
-With that, Karate Derech offers a path to self-discovery by integrating traditional and modern martial arts and a scientific approach to the learning process.
+DERECH is a path, or a road, and specifically "the place we are stepping into", a central concept in many Eastern philosophies and martial arts, and notably, the Dao/Tao concept.
+With "Do" in Japanese meaning "way", "Karate Derech" resonates the concept of Karate-do, the way of Karate, which is focused on polishing the mind and spirit.
+Importantly, it prioritizes the morals and ethics of the Budo spirit and the integration approach of Shito-ryu Karate to develop an open and respectful investigation of knowledge from different sources while keeping traditional ethical values as its core.

 In practice, the trainings are primarily based on the Shito-ryu karate curriculum, including basic and advanced kihon, kumite (sparring), and in-depth analysis of Shito-ryu kata, as well as practical applications that incorporate Krav Maga techniques and methodologies.
 In addition, Tai chi, grappling, and mindfulness-based exercises are often a part of the training.
 The trainings focus on proper biomechanics and awareness of movement dynamics and mindset, and their use for physical and mental resilience.
 The trainings focus on self-defense aspects of karate and not on competitive Karate.